sha-k-anand/fabric-tenantsettings-snapshot/README.md

 ## Step 3.
 Create a new notebook

+1. Create a new Notebook
-Attach the lakhouse
+2. Attach the lakehouse
-Copy paste each of the  below codeblocks into new cell in the notebook
+3. Copy paste each of the  below codeblocks into new cell in the notebook

 <details>